 Charge is an abstraction that is conserved.
-Physicists teach that conservation of charge and current are universally true, exact from very small to very large scales and very small times to very large times.2 What physicists often do not teach clearly is that charge is an abstract idea that originally did not include the flow of charged particles at all [19, 163], as unlikely as that historical fact sounds to modern ears.
+Physicists teach that conservation of charge and current are universally true, exact from very small to very large scales and very small times to very large times.
+What physicists often do not teach clearly is that charge is an abstract idea.

-2 Even the Casimir effect of quantum physics [176] is seen as a property of Maxwell's equations by some [111].
+&lt;sup>2 Even the Casimir effect of quantum physics [174] is seen as a property of Maxwell's equations by some [110].

 Many students believe that charge is always carried by particles and so conservation of mass (of charged particles) implies conservation of charge and current.
 That is not true.
-Charge is carried between the plates of a vacuum capacitor as a displacement current that does not involve the movement of particles [59, 115, 187, 217].
-Current flow in semiconductors is carried by mathematical fictions called quasi-particles that move according to classical physics [109, 150, 154, 192, 210], not involving solutions of Schrödinger's equation.
-This is an important property of semiconductors [117, 120], crucial to their use.
+Charge is carried between the plates of a vacuum capacitor as a displacement current that does not involve the movement of particles [58, 114, 185, 214].
+Current flow in semiconductors is carried by mathematical fictions called quasi-particles that move according to classical physics [108, 149, 153, 190, 207], not involving solutions of Schrödinger's equation.
+This is an important property of semiconductors [116, 119], crucial to their use.

-An essential idea of electricity and magnetism as explained in textbooks [115, 187, 217] is that charge flow is continuous (without loss in a series circuit) no matter what the physical nature of the charge.
+An essential idea of electricity and magnetism as explained in textbooks [114, 185, 214] is that charge flow is continuous (without loss in a series circuit) no matter what the physical nature of the charge.
 Electrical potentials and forces change automatically to guarantee continuity of current flow under all conditions, in experiments and in the equations of electromagnetism.
-I found Saslow's [187] treatment of continuity of current particularly clear and useful.
+I found Saslow's [185] treatment of continuity of current particularly clear and useful.

 Fig. 2 tries to show this idea in a concrete way that is easy to build in a lab.
 'Completing the circuit' implies that current in every device is the same.
-Continuity of current-the same as Kirchoff's current law in a one dimensional sequence of reactions-says that time-varying currents are the same in any series of devices even if they have very different physics and different constitutive laws, even if they involve chemical reactions (Fig. 1 and eq.(8)).
+Continuity of current-the same as Kirchoff's current law in a one dimensional sequence of reactions-says that time-varying currents are the same in any series of devices even if they have very different physics and different constitutive laws, even if they involve chemical reactions (Fig. 1 and eq.(6)).

 lonic Conductor.
 The ionic conductor in Fig. 2 is a cylinder containing Na+Cl-.
 Here, current flow (at a frequency say of 1 Hz in a $2 \times 10^{-2} M$ solution) is almost entirely the physical movement of charged particles, of ions, say sodium and chloride ions and follows simple constitutive laws (when concentrations are $< 2 \times 10^{-2} M$ and flows are not large enough and do not last long enough to change concentrations).
 These ions are hard spheres.
-The finite size of these spheres is significant in the ionic mixtures found everywhere in biology and in general at concentrations greater than say $2 \times 10^{-2} M$.
+The finite size of these spheres is significant in the ionic mixtures found everywhere in biology and in general at concentrations greater than say $2 \times 10^{-2} M$ .
 The finite size makes constitutive equations (valid at all concentrations of mixtures of different types of ions) much more difficult than the classical constitutive equations for quasiparticles that are points.
 Finite size implies saturation effects-space cannot be filled more than once-and these imply that 'everything interacts with everything else'.

 Numerical difficulties in dealing with spheres are substantial.
 Spheres must be computed in three dimensions because spheres do not exist in one and two dimensions.
 That is to say, objects with a single radius have very different surface to volume ratios in one, two and three dimensions and so fill space very differently.
 Phenomena in which spheres fill a significant fraction of three dimensional space are not easily approximated in one or two dimensions.
 Computation of the forces that prevent overlap of spheres is difficult because those forces are strong and vary steeply in three dimensions.
-Bottom line: non-ideal solutions remain a challenge, as documented below.
+Bottom line: nonideal solutions remain a challenge, as documented below.